-Cron job feature lets you run scheduled maintenance tasks, clear cache, and executing a code snippet on your WordPress website.
+Cron job feature lets you run scheduled maintenance tasks, clear cache, and execute a code snippet on your WordPress website.
 Cloudways allows you to create cron jobs right from within the platform.
 If you select “Basic” the platform will ask you for a schedule and file you want to execute.
 This can’t get easier than this.

 Backup and Restore